 You do not win by being right.
 You win by finding out faster.

-Two startups, two acquisitions, and one lesson that kept proving itself: speed is the single biggest advantage a small team can have.
-Not reckless speed.
-Not sloppy speed.
-The kind of speed where you think to 80 percent, ship, watch what happens, and close the loop before anyone else has finished their second planning meeting.
+Two startups, two acquisitions, one lesson: speed is the biggest advantage a small team can have.
+Not reckless.
+Not sloppy.
+The kind where you think to 80 percent, ship, watch, and close the loop before anyone else has finished their second planning meeting.

 Based on my January 2026 Startmate mentor session on Claude Code and shipping fast.